What it is and how to fix it

 The commitment is sustained by keeping the magnitude of the problem and the impact on the organization in the forefront.
-The Payroll Leakage Diagnostics are a continual, material reminder that the objectives are essential to the survival and performance of the organization.
-The cost containment solution presents a model where the mandate for change is assigned to an internal party (business unit or individual) and defines and attaches their success to workforce management and cost reduction on a permanent basis.
+The payroll leakage diagnostics are a continual, material reminder that the objectives are essential to the survival and performance of the organization.
+The cost containment solution presents a model where the mandate for change is assigned to an internal party (business unit or individual), defines and attaches their success to workforce management and cost reduction on a permanent basis.

-The Payroll Leakage Diagnostic – Labor Cost Optimization Program tools give the organization visibility into the issues and use the benchmarks and targets as a measure of importance and urgency.
-It includes a business blueprint that defines & delivers the tools to explain the who, when and why.
+Labor Cost Optimization gives the organization visibility into the issues and LaborwiseTM uses benchmarks and targets as a measure of importance and urgency.
+It includes a business blueprint that defines and delivers the tools to explain the who, when and why.
 It is a multi-level solution built for use from the front line to the boardroom.
 Thus attention at the proper time and place are facilitated throughout the organization.

 The next activity in the chain of events is the ability to analyze.
-Much of this is already designed into the Payroll Leakage Diagnostic.
-Using the benchmarks and standards that come with the Diagnostic the quality of the interpretation of the data is not solely dependent upon the user.
-The Labor Cost Optimization Program is intended to uncover the root causes and variable drivers.
+Much of this is already designed into the LaborwiseTM tool.
+Using the benchmarks and standards that come with the diagnostic, the quality of the interpretation of the data is not solely dependent upon the user.
+LCO is intended to uncover the root causes and variable drivers.
 Therefore, analyzing the data is accomplished through a clear path to what needs to be fixed.

-Once the information is acknowledged and analyzed the appropriate reaction, decision and actions takes place.
-The Labor Cost Optimization Program is a solution that plans for this event and maps out the expected conclusions.
+Once the information is acknowledged and analyzed, the appropriate reaction, decisions and actions takes place.
+LCO is a solution that plans for this event and maps out the expected conclusions.
 Whether it is an escalated set of rules in the timekeeping system or a managerial corrective action plan, employees, managers and systems know what their options are.
-This model institutionalizes leading practices across the organization equipping employees with the highest standard game plan for managing the workforce.
+This model institutionalizes leading practices across the organization, equipping employees with the highest standard game plan for managing the workforce.

-Finally the last in the sequence of events is adjusting.
-Today’s organizations are constantly changing and will likely be required to make dramatic adjustments to their business model in the near future as result of government reform and market forces.
-As a result, the diagnostics and containment model should also adapt.
+Finally, the last step in the sequence of events is adjusting.
+Today’s organizations are constantly changing and will likely be required to make dramatic adjustments to their business model in the near future as a result of government reform and market forces.
+Thus, the diagnostics and containment model should also adapt.
 In addition, the culture may dictate that change comes gradually as the organization builds an atmosphere of acceptance or more dramatically as financial conditions necessitate more aggressive actions.
-Again the Payroll Leakage Diagnostic can be used to forecast outcomes and delineate the degree of change required.
-Using the line item financial targets, the customer can determine what percent of change is required to arrive at the desired savings in x amount of time.
-Then the customer can select from a range of fixes using the Labor Cost Optimization Program.
+Again, the LaborwiseTM tool can be used to forecast outcomes and delineate the degree of change required.
+Using the line item financial targets, the customer can determine what percent of change is required to arrive at the desired savings in a certain amount of time.
+Then the customer can select from a range of fixes using the tool.

 Potential benefits of labor cost optimization and Payroll Leakage cost containment

 Secondly is our ability to understand and use data.
 More and more information is made available in a growing number of elaborate formats including charts, graphs and dashboards.
-There is a science to using this type of information called “technical analysis” but it is not a skill set that is widely held among the working population.
+There is a science to using this type of information called “technical analysis,” but it is not a skill set that is widely held among the working population.
 The appeal of the dashboard is great.
-The graphics and promise/potential of these applications are impressive.
-On the surface interpreting the data may seem intuitive.
+The graphics and potential of these applications are impressive.
+On the surface, interpreting the data may seem intuitive.
 However, this presumption puts an organization at risk if they deploy sophisticated data tools without the training and guidance to properly react.
-Analytics and dashboards are not solutions – they are vehicles.
+Analytics and dashboards are not solutions — they are vehicles.
 They do not fix anything, they merely report.
-The science of integrating technical analysis into daily decision making and producing real cost savings is far from reality for many organizations.
+The science of integrating technical analysis into daily decision-making and producing real cost savings is far from reality for many organizations.

 The good news is that there is still an opportunity to benefit from intelligent diagnostics when delivered in the right way.
-The Payroll Leakage – cost containment model supports the organization in the two areas above where organizations are likely to falter.
+The payroll leakage cost containment model supports the organization in the two areas above where organizations are likely to falter.
 The model is designed to fill in the gaps where business processes haven’t caught up with this new paradigm of workforce management.
-The program delivers meaningful information within a program that evaluates the importance and prescribes the proper course of action.
+The program delivers meaningful information within a model that evaluates the importance and prescribes the proper course of action.
 It is designed to transform the organization.
 It delivers a revolutionary new business model for cost containment.
 In addition, the program understands that the diagnostics alone are not enough.
 The Labor Cost Optimization effort is effective because it is built upon well understood, relevant and actionable data.
-It works because it correlates what is learned to what is happening and how to fix it.
-It is effective because it is measurable, verified, actionable and sustained.
+It works, because it correlates what is learned to what is happening and how to fix it.
+It is effective, because it is measurable, verifiable, actionable and sustainable.

-The Payroll Leakage – Labor Cost Optimization Program is an effective way to help deliver immediate and long term savings and operational improvements.
-It is a solution that can help in taking the organization from awareness all the way to the fix for effective results and measurable hard dollar savings.
+Deloitte’s Labor Cost Optimization service offering is an effective way to help deliver immediate and long-term savings and operational improvements.
+It is a solution that can help take the organization from awareness all the way to the fix for effective results and measurable hard dollar savings.